kevinlondon/kevinlondon.github.io/_posts/2022-06-03-reflections-amazon-career.md

 do we need to address?".
 This feedback helped me focus on how to best serve the customer.

-At Amazon, there's more things to do and problems to solve than time to do them.
+At Amazon, there's more things to do and problems to solve than time available.
-Prioritizing what to build boils down to determining the most impactful customer challenges.
+Prioritizing what to build boils down to finding the most impactful customer challenges.

 ### Ownership